pocketzworld/creator-docs/pages/learn/guides/worldbuilder/creating-glowing-materials.md

 # **Creating Glowing Materials**

 ## **Introduction**
+In this guide you will learn how to create glowing/neon materials with emission and post processing.

 ### **Step 1: Setup the Post Processing**
 1. Create a new Empty Gameobject, named "PostProc", in the Heirarchy